-Aspen Group defines Adjusted EBITDA as earnings (or loss) from continuing operations before the items in the table below including non-recurring charges of \$764,253 in 2018 and \$732,971 in 2017.
+Aspen Group defines Adjusted EBITDA as earnings (or loss) from continuing operations before the items in the table below including non-recurring charges of \$497,300 in 2019 and \$764,253 in 2018.
 Adjusted EBITDA is an important measure of our operating performance because it allows management, investors and analysts to evaluate and assess our core operating results from period-to-period after removing the impact of items of a non-operational nature that affect comparability.

 We have included a reconciliation of our non-GAAP financial measures to the most comparable financial measure calculated in accordance with GAAP.
-We believe that providing the non-GAAP financial measures, together with the reconciliation to GAAP, helps investors make comparisons between Aspen Group and other companies.
+We believe that providing the non-GAAP financial measures, together with the reconciliation to GAAP, helps investors make comparisons between the Company and other companies.
 In making any comparisons to other companies, investors need to be aware that companies use different non-GAAP measures to evaluate their financial performance.
 Investors should pay close attention to the specific definition being used and to the reconciliation between such measure and the corresponding GAAP measure provided by each company under applicable SEC rules.